anurag-saran/rpi_DS18B20/README.md

 	node ds18b20_poll.js

+The output will be like:

+	root@raspberrypi:~/Labs/rpi_DS18B20# node ds18b20_read.js
+	Getting temperature of: 28-0115162b8cff
+	Current temperature is 25.3125

 To read the temperature in a loop and publish the data as a json message to an MQTT broker run the ds18b20_poll_mqtt.js version:

 	node ds18b20_poll_mqtt.js